 According to Samir, the most common problem prospective immigrants and newcomers have is knowing where to look for information.
 He says that many are not familiar with the right website to go to and decipher which ones are reliable (like government websites).
 And when they do get website links, they need help in understanding the information.
 This points to the need for more accessible information as well as the importance of having a guide.

 Aside from this, Samir advises newcomers to improve their English before coming here.
 According to him, newcomers should strive to reach an IELTS score of at least 7.
 “This will help you immensely when looking for career and educational opportunities.
 If you need to go back to school for advancement or licensing, most educational institutions in Manitoba will accept you if you have a score of 7 and up,” Samir said.
 He also advises newcomers to avail of government programs.
 “When you land in Manitoba, join newcomer programs to help you in your settlement and career.
 There are free programs that can really help you get settled and get a job.
 You should also join English language programs to continually improve your English,” Samir said.
 “I myself joined the local Toast Masters Club to learn public speaking”, he added.

 Happy to help

-Samir has already earned the right to take life easy and enjoy Canada’s sights and sounds.
-His children are well on their way to becoming successes on their own and as early as now, they are following Samir’s example of service.
-But Samir doesn’t seem to be slowing down as he continues to volunteer, create more helpful content on his social media channels, and explore ways to be of service to others.
+Samir has already earned the right to take life easy and just enjoy Canada.
+His children are well on their way to becoming successes on their own and as early as now, they are following their father’s example in being of service to others.
+But Samir doesn’t seem to be slowing down as he continues to volunteer, create more helpful content on his social media channels and explore ways to be of service to others.